stoneC0der/g-dark-theme/README.md

 Optimized for ***PHP***, ***Laval***, ***Blade Template***, ***Jinja***, ***Python***, ***HTML***, ***CSS***, **JSON**, **Markdown**, ***JS (Vanilla)*** and ***Others Languages***.

 Please open an [Issue](https://github.com/stonec0der/g-dark-theme/issues) if the themes don't display correctly for your languages Thanks.
+**Give it a star on github or marketplace if you have time, thank you and be safe✌🏾**

 *Tested on **macOS***